 Finally, link the Active Body Solver to the Phoenix Liquid Simulator from the Dynamics rollout.

 The Active Body Solver is separated from the Phoenix Simulator to allow extra flexibility when setting up the simulation.
 Multiple Liquid Simulators can be set up to use the same Solver, or alternatively, you can switch between several Active Body Solvers with different settings and geometries with the same Simulator.

 When you start the simulation, the Active Body Solver will create a duplicate of your object and keyframe its Position and Rotation for every single frame.

 A couple of things to note here:

-- The Center of Mass Gizmo is above the ship's deck, right at the base of the middle mast - the is causing the ship to tilt to the side.
-Instead of relying on the Active Body Solver to guess the correct position for the Center of Mass Gizmo, its position can be overridden from the Phoenix Properties of the original object and tweaked manually.
+- The Center of Mass Gizmo is above the ship's deck, right at the base of the middle mast - this is causing the ship to tilt to the side.
+Instead of relying on the Active Body Solver to guess the correct position for the Center of Mass gizmo, its position can be overridden from the Phoenix Properties of the original object and tweaked manually.